lauragregorc/ArtsyNN/README.md

 - [/src/output](/output) This directory saves all generated images.

 ## Usage
 This repository is deployed with docker.
-But the jupyterlab requires a python kernel.
-Therefore simply startup the container and mount the python venv to our IDE and the jupyter notebook.
+In oder to use a jupyter notebook, we require a python kernel.
+Therefore simply build and startup the container for a integrated IDE in your browser.
+If you don't have Docker avilable, you can create your own virtual environment and use it directly in your IDE and the jupyter notebook.

 Simply execute the following lines:
 ```
 docker build -t artsy_jupyter .